 Professor Heazell and his teams are the main beneficiary of The Kallipateira Moorhouse Foundation and through our support we will help to save babies lives.

-All funds raised for Bens Rhodes Extreme Challenge Walk 2021 will go to Professor Heazell and his teams.
+All funds raised for my 180 mile London to Manchester Extreme Challenge Walk 2022 will go to Professor Heazell and his teams.

-We ask everyone to please support and sponsor what you can and by doing this you will be making a huge difference for Professor Heazell and his teams and helping to save babies lives.
+I ask everyone to please support and donate/sponsor what you can and by doing this you will be making a huge difference for Professor Heazell and his teams and helping to save babies lives nationally.